 Vehicles are an important source of both greenhouse gases (which impact globally) and harmful air pollutants (which impact locally and regionally).
-Vehicles generate different types of air emissions as shown in Figure 18.
+Vehicles generate different types of pollutants as shown in Figure 18.

 Figure 1: Different types of emissions from internal combustion engine vehicles.
-Abrasion emissions are the only direct emissions from electric vehicles.
+Abrasion emissions, road surface wear and re-suspension of road dust are the only emissions from electric vehicles.